-|Address||Castle Road, Blackrock, Cork.|
+|Address||Castle Road, Blackrock|

 Blackrock Castle was originally built on the Lee in 1582 by the citizens of Cork as a watch tower and fort to guard the river entrance against pirates and other invaders.
 In 1600 a round tower was constructed by the Elizabethan government at the request of the citizens of Cork to protect them from marauding pirates and other invaders.
 Following a charter by James I in 1608, Blackrock Castle was handed over to the City of Cork.
 In 1722 the old tower was destroyed by fire and was rebuilt with an octagonal room topped with a cupola.
 The castle was used at this time as the Corporation banquet hall and for “throwing the dart”.

-Booking is essential for this event and places are limited to 25 people on each of the four tours which are at 11:00 a.m., 11:30 a.m., 12:00 p.m. and 12:30 p.m.
+Tickets are FREE, but online booking is essential for this event.
+Places are limited to 25 people on each of the four tours.